QAInsights/Black-Friday-Performance-Testing/README.md

 This experiment **will not inject load** to the websites under test.
 The script will **send only one HTTP(S) request every one hour** to measure the performance.
 The actual workload will be from the real users.

+I will spin up an EC2 instance (free tier) from AWS in Ohio region and exeute the test.

 # Tools

 Apache JMeter 5.2 will be used to design the test.
 CLI mode will be used for the actual run or Taurus might be used.